From “sustainable fashion is expensive” to “sweatshop jobs are better than no jobs”, I’m busting some of the MOST common sustainable fashion myths.

 And a report from Oxfam found if brands paid garment workers living wages in the supply chain, it would increase the final cost of a piece of clothing by just 3% or less.

-Or, it might not even have to increase costs at all for the final customer if the brand was willing to reprioritize.
+Or, it might not even have to increase costs at all for the final customer at all — if the brand was willing to reprioritize and put people over profit.

 Another stat to put this inequity in perspective: Four brands (Nike, UNIQLO, Primark and H&M) made more money in the pandemic than all of Bangladesh’s 4.1 million garment workers earn annually combined, according to PayUp Fashion.

-Labour Behind the Labor calculated that if H&M paid all of its garment workers in Cambodia a living wage, it would cost them just 1.9% of their annual profits.
+Labour Behind the Label calculated that if H&M paid all of its garment workers in Cambodia a living wage, it would cost them just 1.9% of their annual profits.

 In short, It’s not about the money not being there to pay garment makers living wages — it’s a matter of priorities.